scpwiki/yellowstone/README.md

 This program is written for Python 3.11 or later.
 You will need a Wikidot API key, which you can get if you have a [Pro Plan](https://www.wikidot.com/plans).

+### Configuration

+The `.env` file is sourced by the process to pull in secrets.
+Look at `.env.example` for the expected structure of this file.
+These secrets can also be set in the environment directly.

+Within `yoyo.ini`, override the database URL with the value of `$POSTGRES_DATABASE_URL`.

 ### Setup

 Create a Python virtual environment, and then install this project's dependencies: